rainhard2412/gaok-ireng-assets/README.md

 ### README
 ***
-This is a repository to store all assets for Gaok Ireng by Abraham.
+Repository to store all assets for Gaok Ireng by Abraham.

 *- love yuzuha